Lynaiss/Portfolio/README.md

 14. Homepage posts will be displayed in order they were published, from newer to older.
 Same applies to the categories.
 To change the order, on the Blogger Dashboard go to Posts and select any posts you want to move.
 Hit Revert to draft button.
 15. Then hover over a post and hit Edit.
 In the posts's page on the right hit Schedule and select Set date and time.
 Choose one that will move the post up or down.
 Do not forget to hit Done to apply it and Publish to post!

+* Make sure when uploading things directly to blogger and adding them to your post to select 'Original Size' in the size settings for every image.
+Otherwise they WILL get compressed by blogger and become less crisp.
+This is very important!

 --LABELS--